BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 ## Conclusion

-What I wanted to emphasize is the idea that we are constantly existing within a blurred world of reality and simulation, relying on second-order observation.
+What I wanted to emphasize is the idea that we are existing within a subjective and distorted world of reality and simulation, relying on second-order observation.
-The root cause of descending into the rabbit hole may not be a detachment from reality but rather an *attachment to certainty*.
+The root cause of descending into the rabbit hole may not be a detachment from reality but rather an **attachment to certainty**.
 Perhaps Baudrillard is correct in asserting that we are entering a hyperreality that is no longer contradictory and dissolves all illusions, imaginations, and mysteries.
 According to him, we cannot ceanse ourselfs from simulation.
 What we are trying to do is to purge the world of all mysteries, illusions and imaginations.